Middleware Guide

 Middleware Orderπ

-Middleware execution follows a specific order:
+Middleware execution follows a wrapper pattern (onion model):

 let router = Router::new()